 If No, shop at a Bee-Safe Nursery or Garden Center and join other bee-safe and food safe campaigns.
 Thank you.

 Bee Safe Nurseries

-A recent PW-sponsored survey looked for regional, MA state and local western MA nurseries whose plant and soil materials are truly "bee safe".
-These nurseries do not use neonicitinoids in their soils or potting mixes.
-Thus far, our preliminary results found the following 7 nurseries who we consider Bee-Safe:
+A recent PW-sponsored survey looked for regional, MA state and local western MA nurseries (and a few outside the region) whose plant and soil materials are truly "bee safe".
+These nurseries do not use neonicotinoids in their soils or potting mixes.
+Thus far, our preliminary results found that the following 9 nurseries are Bee-Safe:

 Food Forest Farm

 North Creek Nurseries